edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonCommandLineOptions.md

     The `-f/--file` command line option is replaced by `-cf/--configFile` in EdgeX 3.0.

 Indicates the name of the local configuration file.
-Default is `configuration.toml`
+Default is `configuration.yaml`

 Can be overridden with [EDGEX_CONFIG_FILE](./CommonEnvironmentVariables.md#edgex_config_file) environment variable.